newaperio/bamboo-viability/README.md

 #### Problem

 Persistent user accounts are not part of the existing CGA application; that is to say, a new user is generated per participant, per forum and does not exist outside of that context.
-CGA is working on implementing peristent accounts but there is no planned solution for ingesting external account data.
+CGA is working on implementing persistent accounts but there is no planned solution for ingesting external account data.

 #### Solution

 Bamboo will implement its own user authentication system, which will allow users to sign up for multiple forums without having to log in each time.
-When webhook events are sent to CGA, indentifying user information will be included.
-Like the decisions themselves, this somewhat decouples the two apps and allows CGA to build a solution without inteference or restriction.
+When webhook events are sent to CGA, identifying user information will be included.
+Like the decisions themselves, this somewhat decouples the two apps and allows CGA to build a solution without interference or restriction.

 ## Architecture Diagram